 This project is a continuation of the Security Assessment Findings Project.
 In this paper, the student will discuss the recommended remediations and actions to address the vulnerabilities reported upon in the earlier paper.
 The student will write a research-based paper using the associated template with this assignment.
 The final deliverable for this project will be a paper in current APA format (including the previous test plan assignment with the new content in this paper- combining the paper from Module/Week 6 with the paper in this project.).
 It must include at least three (3) additional references in addition to the three (3) references from the test plan assignment, course textbook and the Bible.

-The Midterm Exam will cover the Reading & Study material for Modules/Weeks 1–4.
-The Midterm Exam will be open-book/open-notes, contain true/false, multiple choice, and short answer questions, and have a 1 hour and 30 minute time limit.
+The Quiz: Midterm Exam will cover the Reading & Study material for Modules 1–5.
+The Quiz: Midterm Exam will be open-book/open-notes, contain true/false, multiple choice, and short answer questions, and have a 1 hour and 30 minute time limit.